Kvinde der oplever hårtab

 Therefore, make sure to check your hairstyle a few times a month.
 Check the ponytail – can the elastic go an extra round?
 Take pictures of your hairline and see if it moves in the wrong direction?
 And notice if you have any bare spots.

-And if you simply take care of your hair, you are already doing a lot.
+And if you simply take care of your hair, you are already doing a lot to avoid or stop hair loss.
+Healthy hair habits, including gentle handling, proper moisturizing, and reducing stress, all support a strong scalp and hair growth.
+By maintaining these habits, you can create a healthier environment for your hair, making it less susceptible to thinning or shedding over time.
 Because the healthier your hair is, the less likely you are to ever lose it!

 I want to take a holistic approach to hair care, optimising both the internal and external care of the hair.
 I recommend our hair vitamins, they provide you with a high content of biotin, which helps to maintain normal hair.
 Hair vitamins are not a miracle cure that will give you healthy and full hair overnight.
 Many studies show that it takes between 3-5 months before you can see an effect of hair vitamins.
 However, I can assure you that our hair vitamins are one of the best supplements on the market.
 We've nerded out the composition and created what we believe is the ideal supplement for maintaining normal hair.
 The vitamins are free from sugar, gluten, lactose and gelatine.
 Plus, they are recommended by a number of Danish hairdressers + you have a 30-day satisfaction guarantee so you can try them risk-free.